 With no hope of retiring early, many Americans are counting on an inheritance as their retirement strategy.
 With 25 as the median age when parents had kids in 1970 and the median life expectancy currently hovering around 80, the average American will likely have to wait until around 55 to inherit anything.

 Today, the average age when women start to have children is 28.
-Therefore, future generations will likely have to wait even longer to inherit anything, all else being equal.
+The delay is due to the desire for more women to rightly pursue their careers and a couple’s need for more money.
+Therefore, future generations will likely have to wait even longer to inherit anything, especially as we’re all living longer and longer.

 Not all is bad news on the inheritance front, however.
 With the average net worth in America rising to almost $700,000, parents are doing more than ever before to help their adult children thrive in adulthood.
 After all, Baby Boomers have benefitted the most from the longest bull market in history.